Testosterone Therapy Vs. Testosterone Supplements

 Men must consult a qualified doctor or men’s health specialist at the earliest, who will determine the underlying cause and how best to treat it.
 Some reasons for low testosterone production include underactive testes, undescended testicles, physical injury to the testicles, pituitary disorders, or inherited conditions such as Klinefelter’s syndrome.

 Testosterone Boosting Supplements: Good Or Bad?

-In the quest for ‘physical fitness’ and ‘bodybuilding’, a growing number of young men in their 20s and 30s try to boost their testosterone levels through external testosterone supplementation, Includes natural supplements, and or synthetic supplements (anabolic steroids).
-However, use of these supplements (test boosters and AAS) can have damaging and irreversible effects on the body in the long term, such as a reduction in sperm count (even zero counts!), excess fluid retention, enlargement of the prostate and an increase in red blood cells.
+In the quest for ‘physical fitness’ and ‘bodybuilding,’ a growing number of young men in their 20s and 30s try to boost their testosterone levels through external testosterone supplementation, Including natural and synthetic supplements (anabolic steroids).
+However, the use of these supplements (test boosters and AAS) can have damaging and irreversible effects on the body in the long term, such as a reduction in sperm count (even zero counts!), excess fluid retention, enlargement of the prostate and an increase in red blood cells.

 Dr. Rupin Shah is a Urologist at the Lilavati Hospital in Mumbai and has been a part of the medical field for decades.

 References: 1) NIH.
 Understanding How Testosterone Affects Men.
 Testosterone Therapy Vs. Testosterone Supplements.
 Available at https://www.nih.gov/news-events/nih-research-matters/understanding-how-testosterone-affects-men 2) USRF.
 History of Testosterone Replacement Therapy (TRT).
 Testosterone Therapy Vs. Testosterone Supplements.
 Available at https://www.usrf.org/news/TRT/history.html 3) Healthline Newsletter.